 Looking into the research regarding the placebo effect is becomes pretty astounding what our body can do based on the belief of what happens.
 My favorite example of this is how placebo knee surgeries worked just as well as the real thing.

 But the placebo effect also works in reverse.
 What this means is that by not believing in something, which might otherwise be efficacious, you can stop the effects from happening.
 Skepticism can be useful but it can also inhibit your results.
-(Besides look at recent research showing that cynics and skeptics are more likely to get dementia!)
+(Besides there is recent research showing that cynics and skeptics are more likely to get dementia!)

 By thinking that nothing is going to work for you, that you’re doomed with whatever health problem you have, you can often make this become a reality.